What is Cortisol?

 - Over-Exercising: On the flip side, intense exercise late in the day can also spike cortisol, making it harder to fall asleep.

-Effects of High Cortisol on Sleep Quality
+How High Cortisol Wrecks Sleep Quality

 Insomnia and Difficulty Falling Asleep